AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-A Refined_Global Aspect may only appear on a body_stub (if one is present)
+A Refined_Global aspect shall be specified on a body_stub (if one is
-   or the body (if no stub is present) of a subprogram which is declared in the visible part of a package and whose Global aspect denotes one or more state abstractions declared in the Abstract_State aspect of the package.
+   present) or subprogram body if and only if it has a declaration in the visible part of an immediately enclosing package, the declaration has a Global aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.

 #.
 A Refined_Global aspect specification shall *refine* the subprogram's
    Global aspect as follows: